VooDooS/CopyHierarchy/readme.md

 # CONSOLE APPLICATION : CopyHierarchy
 ## Description
-This is a very simple tool to copy a hierarchy of folders.
+This is a very simple tool to copy a hierarchy of folders (discarding files).

-For Windows only !
+For Windows only.

 ## Disclaimer
 So far this app has been quickly created to help a friend dealing with a repetitive task.
 It's not elegant and it's not been well tested and no safeguards are implemented.
 Use this at your own risks.